-If you are using paper, most likely is that you want the text to be together.
-If you leave the word on its own Cricut is going to cut each letter; and If this is what you want, great.
-However, if you want the whole word to remain together you need to place it on top of a shape.
+If you are using paper, you most likely want the text to be together.
+If you leave the word on its own, Cricut will cut each letter; and If this is what you want, great.
+However, if you want the entire word to remain together, you need to place it on top of a shape.

-For this case I added a square – from the shapes option – and unlocked its proportions to make a rectangle; then I changed the color for yellow and typed daydream on it.
+For this case, I added a square and unlocked its proportions to make a rectangle; then, I changed the color to yellow and typed daydream on it.

 Flatten and Resize your Design

-We are a couple of steps away before we cut this project!
+We are a couple of steps away before we print and cut this project!

-However, as I explained you can’t just change “fill” for “print.”
-What you need to do is to compress all of the elements that make this project into ONE SINGLE LAYER.
+However, as I explained before, you can’t just change the operation from “Cut” to “Print Then Cut.”
+You need to compress all of the elements that make this project into ONE SINGLE LAYER.

-To do this select all of the images, text, and shapes and click on the option Flatten located at the bottom of the Layers panel.
+To do this, select all of the images, text, and shapes and click on the “Flatten” icon at the bottom of the layer’s panel.

 Notice that after flattening, you only have ONE layer!

-Note: Remember that the final size can’t be larger than 9.25. x 6.75 in, so if your design is bigger, just select the already flatten layer and resize it before clicking on Make it.
+Note: Remember that the final size can’t be larger than 9.25. x 6.75 in or 6.51 x 9.93 in if using A4 paper.
+If your design is bigger, select the already flatten layer and resize it before clicking on Make it.